-- 1.24.
+2.23.
 One of the problems for the service has been difficulties recruiting good quality permanent staff in a very competitive market for people willing to work in what is a high stress and challenging area.
-This leading to an over reliance on temporary staff some who have proved to be of variable quality. - 1.25.
+This leading to an over reliance on temporary staff some who have proved to be of variable quality.

+2.24.
 This turnover of staff has complicated the data reconciliation exercise.
-Staff continuity and competence being a big factor behind the loss of the 500 hundred active files in the first instance. - 1.26.
+Staff continuity and competence being a big factor behind the loss of the 500 hundred active files in the first instance.

+2.25.
 Clearly specifying the staffing needs of the service both to clear the current backlog fully implement an improvement plan and then long-term running of the service in a stable state being a priority for the service.
-This requiring a considerable increase in budget and effective planning in and then stepping down resources as back logs cleared. - 1.27.
-A function closely linked to but not directly part of the housing needs service is the allocations process for the Councils own housing stock. - 1.28.
+This requiring a considerable increase in budget and effective planning in and then stepping down resources as back logs cleared.

+2.26.
+A function closely linked to but not directly part of the housing needs service is the allocations process for the Councils own housing stock.

+2.27.
 Slough has had significant difficulties in this area historically with an IT system failure and poor staff performance leading to the build-up of very high levels of voids and letting being suspended for a period to enable this to be fixed.
-These problems have now been fixed and the only void homes now in the system are those being worked on or actively being allocated. - 1.29.
-Fraud has also come to light in this area in part enabled by the historic system failure and staff recruitment challenges. - 1.30.
-The introduction of a Choice Based Letting system, which is now proposed, will speed up the letting process, give tenants more choice and make fraud significantly harder.
-While the low turnover rate of Council properties will mean that it will not massively effect numbers in TA it will mean properties are reallocated faster.
+These problems have now been fixed and the only void homes now in the system are those being worked on or actively being allocated.

+2.28.
+Fraud has also come to light in this area in part enabled by the historic system failure and staff recruitment challenges.

+2.29.
+The introduction of a Choice Based Letting system which is now proposed will speed up the letting process, give tenants more choice and make fraud significantly harder and while the low turnover rate of Council properties will mean that it will not massively effect numbers in TA it will mean properties are reallocated faster.

-1.31.
+2.30.
 Homelessness and Temporary Accommodation strategic goals

-- 1.32.
-To get to a state where the benefit gap / subsidy loss is minimised the following has to be done. - 1.33.
+2.31.
+To get to a state where the benefit gap / subsidy loss is minimised the following has to be done:

+2.32.
 The development and implementation of a clear prevention and early intervention strategy with the identification of staffing and other resources required for this.
-This will require the establishment of a robustly managed rent deposit and rent top up scheme and an effective response to supporting tenants under new legislation which will make eviction harder but will be proceed by ongoing increase in evictions. - 1.34.
-The establishment of a robust front door function with a housing options team that encourages and helps applicants; even those in statutory need who must remain in the private sector or move into housing and association or other "social" housing rather than into TA.
-This must be closely linked to employment advice and support as well as health and wellbeing advice and signposting.
+This will require the establishment of a robustly managed rent deposit and rent top up scheme and an effective response to supporting tenants under new legislation which will make eviction harder but will be proceed by ongoing increase in evictions.